Brunei Darussalam country brief

 The ASEAN-Australia-New Zealand Free Trade Agreement

-On 27 February 2009, the former Minister for Trade Simon Crean joined trade ministers from the ten member states of ASEAN (including Brunei) and New Zealand in signing the ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA) in Thailand.
+On 27 February 2009 the ASEAN-Australia-New Zealand Free Trade Agreement (AANZFTA) was signed in Thailand.
 As lead ASEAN Coordinator in the negotiations, Brunei played an important role in securing this Agreement.

-There are good trade and investment opportunities in Brunei including in the oil and gas, education, food and agriculture, financial and service sectors.
+Good trade and investment opportunities exist in Brunei including in the oil and gas, education, food and agriculture, financial and service sectors.

 Australian Trade Commission (Austrade)